MicrosoftDocs/azure-stack-docs/azure-stack/hci/update/azure-update-manager-23h2.md

 When you install cluster updates via Azure Update Manager, you can check the progress of those updates.

 > [!NOTE]
-> After you trigger an update, it can take up to 5 minutes for the update run to show up in the Portal.
+> After you trigger an update, it can take up to 5 minutes for the update run to show up in the Azure portal.

 To view the progress of your clusters, update installation, and completion results, follow these steps: